comparison

 Import.io

-Monitoring and self-healing included; managed option available
+Monitoring and self-healing included on every plan; fully managed operations available

 Managed service can own end-to-end delivery